ajinkya0771/wisecow/README.md

 ## 🚀 Project Overview

-This project is part of the **AccuKnox DevOps Trainee Practical Assessment**.
+This project is part of the ''DevOps Trainee program''.
 The goal was to **containerize**, **deploy**, and **secure** the Wisecow application on a Kubernetes cluster with automated CI/CD integration using GitHub Actions.

 ---